Event FAQ

 The DC area has three main airports.
 DCA is the favorite one of DC locals because it’s the most central, but Dulles and BWI also work.

-As for getting from the airport to George Mason, we've got you covered!
-We're going to be coordinating car pools and we'll have a few folks with larger vehicles leaving from strategic locations in the area.
+As for getting from the airport to the venue, we're going to be coordinating car pools and we'll have a few folks with larger vehicles leaving from strategic locations in the area.

 How Does Food Work?

 All food is provided, you just need to bring yourself!
-We'll even provide snacks in the evenings when we're all socializing/playing games/werewolf!
+We'll even provide snacks in the evenings when we're all socializing/playing games/singing karaoke/Werewolf!

 I’m a Vegetarian/Vegan/Gluten-free/Allergic to...